geut/permanent-seeder/packages/seeder/src/drive-events.md

 ### Description

 - `drive-add`: emitted once when the key is added to the Permanent Seeder
+- `drive-download-resume`: emitted if there is a difference between total feed blocks and downloaded
 - `drive-download`: emitted on feed download.
     - `started`: set to `true` when download starts
         - updates seeding status: `waiting` => `downloading`